 Lake District by bus and train

 One of the first national parks in the UK, the Lake District’s swooping fells and glittering lakes are hard to beat.
 In fact, the Lakes’ stunning vistas have inspired lonely cloud wanderings, Middle Earth battles and the tales of Flopsy, Mopsy, Cotton-tail and Peter.
 YHA Ambleside sits less than 20 metres from the shores of Lake Windermere.
 Imagine that, opening your curtains in the morning to the sun bouncing off 10 miles of bright blue lake.
-You can get to YHA Ambleside on the 555 bus from Kendal – a 50-minute journey that’s quite ridiculously pretty from the top deck.
-The 555 is hourly Monday – Saturday, and every two hours on Sundays.
+You can get to the hostel on the 555 bus from Kendal – a 50-minute journey that’s quite ridiculously pretty from the top deck.
 A five-minute train connects Kendal to Oxenholme, which is on the West Coast Mainline.

 Yorkshire Dales by bus

 YHA Malham is the perfect base to explore the delights of the Dales.
-With dramatic limestone scenery just a stone’s throw from the village centre, Malham in the Yorkshire Dales national park has few equals anywhere in the UK.
+With dramatic limestone scenery just a stone’s throw from the village centre, Malham in the Yorkshire Dales National Park has few equals anywhere in the UK.
 A short walk will take you to Janet’s Foss, a magical waterfall said to be the home of Janet, Queen of the Fairies.
 There are regular buses to Malham from Skipton – during winter the 75, 210 and 211 will take you to a stop just three minutes from the hostel from Monday – Saturday.
-From 21st April the 873, 884 and 881 operate on Sundays too.
+From 15th May, the 873, 884 and 881 operate on Sundays too.
 Skipton is easily accessible by rail, with both Bradford and Leeds only a 40 minutes’ journey.

 Snowdonia by train, bus and foot

 A lovely rural retreat high in the Welsh hills, YHA Rowen is a traditional Welsh farmhouse packed full of character.
 The hostel is one of the most remote in our network, making it the perfect base for exploring the hills, mountains and wild scenery of Snowdonia national park.
-You can get to YHA Rowen by taking the train from Chester to Conwy, which takes 45 minutes to one hour 20 minutes depending on the service.
+You can get to the hostel by taking the train from Chester to Conwy, which takes around an hour.
 You can break up the journey with a stay at YHA Conwy, or you can head straight for the number 19 bus to Llanrwst from stop M outside Conwy railway station.
 After a 20-minute bus ride, get off at the post office in the tiny village of Rowen and then set off on foot for the hostel, which is just over a mile’s walk on the winding country road.